 What Exactly is a Commercial Insurance Agent?

-A commercial insurance agent is essentially a person who sells commercial lines of insurance for a specific company.
+A commercial insurance broker or an agent is essentially a person who sells commercial lines of insurance for a specific company.
 Some examples of types of commercial insurance include:

 Steps To Get Started as a Commercial Insurance Agent

-If you’re new to insurance and considering taking this career path, we have a short summary of how you can get started on your new career path.
+If you’re new to insurance and considering taking this career path, here are the basic steps you can take to get started.

-Study: You need to learn all the rules and regulations required of the insurance industry.
-These will vary from state to state.
-You might need to take classes in some states, but others will allow you to study at your own convenience.
+Study: You must learn all the rules and regulations of the insurance industry.
+These rules vary from state to state.
+Some states will require you to take classes, while some allow you to study at your own convenience.

-Take the State Exam: You need to find contact information for your local testing center.
-If you took a class to prepare, bring the course completion certificate to the testing center on the day of your exam.
-After you have passed the state exam and paid the licensing fees, you will obtain your insurance agent license.
+Take the State Exam: Contact your local testing center.
+If you took a preparation class, don’t forget to bring your course completion certificate to the testing center on exam day.
+After you have passed the state exam and paid the licensing fees, you will obtain an insurance agent license.

-Get established: Getting started in a commercial insurance career is more challenging than other lines of insurance.
-You can’t start yet without some prior experience in insurance.
-This is because most commercial insurance companies only appoint agents that can present an established history of business.
-Because the license you obtained is most likely a P&C insurance license, you may need to focus on a different line of insurance as a broker or work as a captive agent for a commercial insurance company to get your start.
+Get established: Starting a career in commercial insurance is more challenging than others.
+Having prior experience is vital.
+That’s because most commercial insurance companies only appoint agents with an established history of business.
+You’re most likely to have obtained a P&C Insurance License but might need to focus on a different line of business.
+Working as a broker or a captive agent for a commercial insurance company is a great way to get your start.

 A commercial insurance broker is not tied to a single insurance provider.
 Since their job involves comparing premiums across a variety of firms, they are more likely to find low insurance rates.
 Ideally, a commercial insurance broker works in the best interest of his or her customers.

 In contrast, a commercial insurance agent works for one specific insurance firm by marketing and advertising its commercial insurance products.
-To a great extent, the practice limits the customer’s options for comparing insurance products.
+The practice greatly limits the customer’s options for comparing insurance products.

 So, while a commercial insurance broker represents insurance buyers, an agent represents insurance sellers.